 fall into the third category.
 Read the newspaper clipping here

 Marianna Resident Calvin Creamer

 In the town of Marianna, conversations about the school are difficult.
-Calvin Creamer, 62, knew the school cobbler who made boots with markings in the heels so they
+Calvin Creamer, 62, knew the school cobbler who made boots with markings in the heels so

-then they'd beat them."
+and then they'd beat them."
 Source: David Usborne Reporter US Editor of The Independent SUNDAY 03 MARCH 2013 http://tinyurl.com/q32una2

 US Public Health Department on Conditions at the Florida Reform School in 1918 (Source Jerry Cooper)